jakesylvestre/Flash-Cards/Notes/Reading/reading3.md

 *Simulating an interpreter sucks (I've done it before)
 #3.1
-*Non-Local Refferences- var search takes the most local var and uses it
+*Non-Local Refferences- var search takes the most local var and uses it *In Summation, there was very little I didn't know in that reading.